Message From The Superintendent

 In Fairport Harbor Exempted Village Schools, our people are our greatest asset.
 Daily time for teacher collaboration is the engine that drives our academic programs.
 With an opportunity to meet daily with their colleagues, Fairport Harbor teachers can dig deeply into the learning needs of all of their students and learn from one another.
 It is this job-embedded professional development that allows our teachers to share strengths with one another and continue to improve the quality of the education we can offer to each of our students.
 By eliminating the isolation that can stagnate so many careers, collaboration has allowed our teachers to embrace change and improve the quality of instruction in a fashion that has been unmatched by any other school district in Ohio.

 Through the years, we have developed a formula for success that emanates from the idea that "education is not a zero sum game."
 Over ten years ago, we wagered that placing more of our resources into early learning would allow us to spend less time and money on remediation.
 This concept was strengthened when we discovered that by eliminating all fees and simultaneously increasing academic offerings we could increase enrollment and thereby improve revenue.
-With the approach of the 2017-18 school year, the district is looking forward to International Baccalaureate accreditation at the elementary school, and expansion of Hooked on Education at the high school.
+With the approach of the next school year, the district has received International Baccalaureate accreditation at the elementary school, and has had an expansion of The Hooked on Education Program at the high school.
 Fairport students are earning more college credit or career credentials than ever before, and our future is looking brighter every day.

 By: Steve Gratz